wilsonliaows/docs/developing-connectors/http-v2.md

 ![Eventbrite OAuth2 authentication page](/assets/images/http/eventbrite-authentication.png)
 *Eventbrite OAuth2 authentication page*

-From the documentation page, we can obtain 2 of the required fields for our connection - the authorize URL and the access token URL.
+From the documentation page, we can obtain 2 of the required fields for our connection - the authorization URL and the access token URL.
 We would need to append further parameters to the URL.
 Eventbrite's documentation mentions that we'd need to post to this URL: `https://www.eventbrite.com/oauth/authorize?response_type=code&client_id=YOUR_CLIENT_KEY`

 But as Workato will handle the client key, the following is what's needed in the input field to connect.

-Eventbrite authorize URL:
+Eventbrite authorization URL:
 ```ruby
 https://www.eventbrite.com/oauth/authorize?response_type=code
 ```